Islam in Albania (1913–1944): Balkan Wars and Independence (1912–1913)

-World War One (1914–18)
+World War One (1914–1918)

 After recognising Albanian independence and its provisional borders in 1913, the Great powers imposed on Albania a Christian German prince Wilhelm of Wied to be its ruler in 1914.
 In the ensuring power struggles and disquiet over having a Christian monarch, a failed Muslim uprising (1914) broke out in central Albania that sought to restore Ottoman rule while northern and southern Albania distanced themselves from those events.
 During World War one, northern, central and south-central Albania came under Austro-Hungarian occupation.
 In the census of 1916–18 conducted by Austro-Hungarian authorities, the results showed that Muslims in the regions of Dibër, Lumë and Gorë were over 80% of the population.
 In the western part of the mountainous areas, Shkodër and in the mountains east of the lake were areas that contained a large Muslim population.
-In central Albania, the area from the Mat region to the Shkumbini river mouth toward Kavajë encompassing the districts of Tiranë, Peqin, Kavajë and Elbasan the population was mainly Muslim.
+In central Albania, the area from the Mat region to the Shkumbini river mouth toward Kavajë encompassing the districts of Tirana, Peqin, Kavajë and Elbasan the population was mainly Muslim.
 In the area of Berat Muslims were a majority population with an Orthodox minority, while south of Elbasan Muslims were a plurality alongside a significant Orthodox population.
 In the region of Gramsh, Muslims were a majority except for two people and in the southern Peqin area only Muslims were present.
 Muslims also were a majority population in the Mallakastër region alongside a small Orthodox minority.
 The experience of World War One, concerns over being partitioned and loss of power made the Muslim Albanian population support Albanian nationalism and the territorial integrity of Albania.
 An understanding emerged between most Sunni and Bektashi Albanians that religious differences needed to be sidelined for national cohesiveness.
 Whereas an abandonment of pan-Muslim links abroad was viewed in the context of securing support internationally for and maintaining independence with some Muslim Albanian clergy being against disavowing ties with the wider Muslim world.